saaimulation/Project-Aero/qualifying-lap-CFD/README.md

 ### Taking a step back ⏪

 I was spending too long debugging and accepted the root cause: my CAD needed work.
 It felt like going backwards, but fixing the geometry was the fastest way forward.

 Unfortunately, ST0 did not qualify in Q1...

+Back to the garage for Q2